Chulachomklao Fort: The royal monument of King Chulalongkorn

 The royal monument of King Chulalongkorn was built to honor and commemorate His Majesty King Chulalongkorn.
 On January 19, 1993, the Thai Navy joined with the private sector to establish the Thai Navy.
 Rama IX, along with Maha Chakri Sirindhorn, unveiled King Chulalongkorn's royal monument at Phra Chulachomklao Fort.
 People who came with roses and cigars to worship, there will be a plaque at the base of the royal monument with the text from the King's letter, which reads, "If Siam's freedom had ended, my life would have ended by then."

 Chulachomklao Fort Exhibition Hall

 On October 23, 2001, Maha Chakri Sirindhorn launched Chulachomklao Fort Exhibition Hall, where is beneath King Chulalongkorn's base.
-The exhibition hall displays the history of King Rama V, the history of Chulachomklao Fort especially a related occurrence during the Franco-Siamese War, and also the Thai Navy's history.
+The exhibition hall displays the history of King Rama V, the history of Chulachomklao Fort especially a related occurrence during the Franco-Siamese crisis, and also the Thai Navy's history.